-As we head into winter, with the pandemic still in full force, we are all trying to shop more efficiently.
-Cutting back on trips to the grocery store feels smart, not only in terms of time, but also for safety.
-Plus, as we head into the New Year, we tend to want to get ourselves organized, clean up sloppy habits, knock our schedules into shape.
+Even if you don’t mind going to the market, we are all trying to shop more efficiently.
+Cutting back on trips to the grocery store feels smart — and leaves you more time to cook!
+Plus, as we head into the New Year (or back to school, or into the Spring), we tend to want to get ourselves organized, clean up sloppy habits, knock our schedules into shape.
 One of the ways to feel like you’ve got some semblance of order in your house to is to master The Big Supermarket Shop.

 Weekly Food Shop

 Many people are quite intimidated by the idea of a big weekly food shop.
 Too much to grapple with at once.
 But the payoff is significant, we are all trying to minimize our supermarket trips when possible.
 If you get the rhythm of of it, you can probably end up only grocery shopping every two weeks – even more efficient!
 This will still allow you to lay in enough fresh produce if you shop smartly and store things well.

 Getting yourself organized to do one big weekly market trip will save you time, money, and unnecessary last minute dashes to the grocery store.Tweet This

 6 Tips for Grocery Shopping Once a Week

 Here are a few pointers to guide you:

 Make a master list of things you always want in your house, and organize it by area of the supermarket (dairy, baking ingredients, produce, and so on).
 A well-organized list saves you trips to the market, and also time spent zig-zagging through the market, retracing your footsteps.
 This list is especially useful if you have it on your computer, as you can easily edit it every week.

 2. Check your list before you hit the market.